Exploring Romania. From Bucharest to Transylvania

 A weekend in Bucharest

-In July Mister Lavin and I were invited to spend a weekend in Bucharest with 50 other bloggers at an event called #ExperienceBucharest.
-This event is put together by a local business owner to showcase the beauty of the city to the world and we were lucky enough to take part and see all that this wonderful city has to offer.
-Before going to Romania I was warned by family and friends to be careful but I enjoyed breaking down those Romanian stereotypes for myself.
+In July, Mister Lavin and I were invited to spend a weekend in Bucharest with 50 other bloggers at an event called #ExperienceBucharest.
+This event is put together by a local business owner to showcase the beauty of the city to the world.
+We were lucky enough to have been invited and see all that this wonderful city has to offer.
+Before going to Romania we were warned by family and friends to be careful but we enjoyed breaking down those Romanian stereotypes for ourselves.

 How to get to Bucharest

-Is a weekend really enough time to explore Bucharest?
+Is a weekend really enough time to explore Romania’s capital?
 The short answer is yes but of course if you were to stay longer there would be plenty of things to do in Bucharest that would keep you entertained.

 The Old Town (Centrul Vechi)

-Bucharest’s Old Town is the place that I want to start.
-It is a vibrant and lively area full of restaurants, bars and cafes and it is where most people come to hang out.
+Bucharest’s Old Town is a vibrant and lively area full of restaurants, bars and cafes and it is where most people come to hang out.
 It has been renovated in the last decade but still keeps that Old Town charm of beautifully detailed buildings and cobbled streets.
 In fact some of the streets still retain the original wooden tiles that were used in times gone by to soften the sound of horse hooves.

 Another traditional restaurant in the Old Town that shouldn’t be missed is Caru’ cu bere.
 This place feels like the soul of Bucharest and you can enjoy seriously tasty food washed down with good beer.
 The building “Caru with beer” was built in neo-Gothic style, according to the plans of the architects Zigfrid Z. Kofczinski and Al. Pesch.
 The vaulted ground floor in the Gothic style is richly decorated with paintings, stained glass, mosaics and carved panels.
 You can also enjoy traditional Romanian singing and dancing here.